Chinese Sign Language Interpreting Services

 Reliable

-Our translation team will discuss with you about the project requirement, theme or topic, and detailed information of audiences beforehand to make the correct assignment and better preparation.
-Meanwhile, all of our projects are archived for later analyzing and after-sales services.
+Our translation team will discuss with you the project requirement, theme or topic, and detailed information about audiences beforehand to make the correct assignment and better preparation.
+Meanwhile, all of our projects are archived for later analysis and after-sales services.

 Some of the projects may contain your sensitive data (health condition, educational history, business contract, legal decisions, and so on), so we cover confidential terms and sign a non-disclosure agreement when necessary.
 That is one of the reasons why so many customers trust Jinyu’s sign language interpreting service.